storj/docs/CONTRIBUTING.md

 **title:** The title of the article or page.
 This is typically displayed at the top of the page.

 **docId:** A unique identifier for the document.
 This can be used for internal tracking and linking.
-See [Internal Linking](/CONTRIBUTING.md#internal-linking)
+See [Internal Linking](/CONTRIBUTING.md#internal-linking).
+If you're making a new page, generate a new unique ID with `pwgen -1 16` or something similar.

 **redirects:** A list of URLs that should redirect to this page.
 This is useful for maintaining links when a page's URL changes or for creating aliases for a page.